Access and Facilities

 Zero Tolerance Policy

-This Practice operates a strictly ZERO TOLERANCE POLICY – Patients are asked to keep calm and respect the staff at all times.
+This Practice operates a strict ZERO TOLERANCE POLICY – Patients are asked to keep calm and respect the staff at all times.

 Hardly a day goes by without one or more of our staff being subjected to verbal abuse or shouting either face to face or on the telephone.